-Practitioners should collect assessment information by consulting with all relevant stakeholders to collect information that relates to the referral and/or assessment.
+Practitioners should consult with all relevant stakeholders to collect information that relates to the referral and/or assessment.

-Practitioners should consider using, but not rely solely on, standardised assessment, to support clinical decision making in relation to referral, Assessment of Functioning, Medical Evaluation, and Diagnostic Evaluation.
+Practitioners should consider using, but not rely solely on, standardised assessment, to support clinical decision-making in relation to referral, Assessment of Functioning, Medical Evaluation, and Diagnostic Evaluation.